Why the good onboarding is crucial for your business?

 You have some new hires and want to prepare an orientation process that will help them buy into your company.
 How can you use onboarding to your advantage?

 Plan your company’s initiation practices

-Nothing tunes out new hires’ attention spans like a drawn-out initiation process, like mounds of paperwork and long-winded explanations about inner workings of the office and beyond.
+Nothing tunes out new hires’ attention span like a drawn-out initiation process, like mounds of paperwork and long-winded explanations about the inner workings of the office and beyond.
 Don’t give your new hires outdated materials, and make sure all materials are professional.
 For example, don’t just write down things in scrawling handwriting on Post-Its and hand them off to your new hires.
 Give them printed-out and digital versions for their reference.
 After all, it’s challenging to remember everything on the first day — and even up to the first month.

 Involve all of your employees

-If you are the CEO or human resource representative within your company, don’t try to handle the on boarding process on your own.
+If you are the CEO or human resource representative within your company, don’t try to handle the onboarding process on your own.
 The more collaborative you are with your current employees and new hires, the more cohesive your approach will be.
 For example, if you just hired a new public relations associate, it makes sense to meet with each of your employees to see how a PR position could help them spread the word about what they do within the office and outside of it.
 That way, you will formulate a more developed plan when you talk with your new hires about job objectives and expectations.

 If you are met with some resistance from managers and other employees, outline the benefits of a good onboarding experience with them.

 According to Talya Bauer, Ph.D., author of Onboarding New Employees: Maximizing Success, part of the SHRM Foundation's Effective Practice Guidelines Series, there are four distinct levels of onboarding:

 - Compliance.
 At this level, HR teaches new employees about legal and policy-related issues.